 The cathedral, built on the ruins of a mosque, was surprisingly started in the Gothic style.
 Therefore, even today, you can find some remains from the Gothic construction phase, especially in the interior part of the cathedral.

 But not only the stylistic features of Granada Cathedral are impressive.
-For the paintings, statues, and tapestries inside are truly worth a visit as well.
+The paintings, statues, and tapestries inside are truly worth a visit as well.